Dangaioh

 Hyper Combat Unit Dangaioh (破邪大星ダンガイオー, Haja Taisei Dangaiō) is a Japanese anime OVA series produced and animated by AIC and Artmic and released in Japan in 1987.
 Dangaioh featured character designs by creator Toshiki Hirano, mechanical designs by Shoji Kawamori, and animation direction by Masami Ōbari.

 Plot

-Brought together by the mysterious Dr. Tarsan, four powerful psychic warriors Mia Alice, Lamba Nom, Pai Thunder, and Roll Kran can unite four powerful planes to form Dangaioh (ダンガイオー/彈劾凰, Dangaiō)—the most powerful weapon in the universe.
+Four powerful psychic warriors Mia Alice, Lamba Nom, Pai Thunder, and Roll Kran, are brought together by the mysterious Dr. Tarsan.
+They can unite four powerful planes to form Dangaioh (ダンガイオー/彈劾凰, Dangaiō): the most powerful weapon in the (fictional) universe.
 Using their combined psionic force, the Dangaioh team alone can stop the bloody tyranny of Captain Galimos and Gil Berg.

 The team hopes their psychogenic wave will be strong enough to destroy Galimos's evil henchman, the notorious Gil Berg, who has sworn by the taking of his right eye to utterly destroy the Dangaioh Team.
 Along with the threat of Gil Berg, the Dangaioh Team must also avoid falling foul of Galimos's trickery, which finds weakness in their forgotten pasts.